Sigrid Gurie

-Sigrid Gurie (born Sigrid Guri Haukelid; May 18, 1911 – August 14, 1969) was an American actress from the late 1930s to early 1940s.
+Sigrid Gurie (born Sigrid Guri Haukelid; May 18, 1911 – August 14, 1969) was a Norwegian-American actress from the late 1930s to early 1940s.

 Early life

 Gurie was born in Brooklyn, New York.
 Her father was a civil engineer who worked for the New York City Subway from 1902 to 1912.
 As she and her twin brother, Knut, were born in the United States, the twins held dual Norwegian-American citizenship.
 In 1914, the family returned to Norway.
 Sigrid subsequently grew up in Oslo and was educated in Norway, Sweden, and Belgium.

 In 1935, Gurie married Thomas Stewart of California; she filed for divorce in 1938.
 Her brother became a noted member of the Norwegian resistance movement during World War II.

 Knut Haukelid died at age 82 in 1994.

 Career

 In 1936, Gurie arrived in Hollywood.
 Film magnate Sam Goldwyn reportedly took credit for discovering her, promoting his discovery as "the Norwegian Garbo" and billed her as "the siren of the fjords".
-She starred as Kokashin, daughter of Kublai Khan, in the 1938 production of The Adventures of Marco Polo, When the press discovered Gurie's birth in Flatbush, Goldwyn then claimed "the greatest hoax in movie history."
-She was then scapegoated for the film's failure.
+When the press discovered Gurie's birth in Flatbush, Goldwyn then claimed "the greatest hoax in movie history."

-She went on to give worthwhile performances in such films as Algiers (1938), Three Faces West (1940) and Voice in the Wind (1944).
+Gurie performed well in the supporting role of Ines in Algiers (1938), but did less well in Universal’s Three Faces West (1940), the New York Times deeming her effort “less than adequate.”
+Gurie accepted the lead role in Voice in the Wind (1944), but the production was panned by critics.
 She had a minor role in the classic Norwegian film Kampen om tungtvannet (1948).
 The movie was based principally on the book Skis Against the Atom which was written by her brother, Knut Haukelid, a noted saboteur and member of the Norwegian resistance against German occupation in World War II.